Sbuper/Sbuper/README.md

 - 👋 Hi, I’m @Sbuper
 - 👀 I’m interested in Game Design.
-- 🌱 I’m currently learning Computer Science at Florida Polytechnic University.
+- 🌱 I have a Degree in Computer Science from Florida Polytechnic University.

 <!---
 Sbuper/Sbuper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.